The Forestry Act

 Article 31

-Whereof conservation forests are protected against logging, the landowner or crop owner may file for compensation limited to the extent of direct damage.
+Whereof protection forests are protected against logging, the landowner or crop owner may file for compensation limited to the extent of direct damage due to inability to log.

-For the owner of a conservation forest who undertakes reforestation, as stipulated in paragraph three of the preceding article, and thus incurs reforestation expenditures, the said expenditure shall be deemed damages, as defined above.
+For the owner of a protection forest who undertakes reforestation, as stipulated in paragraph 2 of the preceding Article, and thus incurs reforestation expenditures, the said expenditure shall be deemed damages, as defined above.

-For the owner of a conservation forest who undertakes reforestation, as stipulated in paragraph three of the preceding article, and thus incurs reforestation expenditures, the said expenditure shall be deemed damages, as defined above.
+For the owner of a protection forest who undertakes reforestation, as stipulated in paragraph 2 of the preceding Article, and thus incurs reforestation expenditures, the said expenditure shall be deemed damages, as defined above.

 Chapter V Forest Protection